-Primary cash surplus at 7.45 bln in April on revenue growth, lower expenditure
+Primary cash surplus at 17.96 bln in Sept as expenditure for the month falls

 Primary cash surplus expands to 3.2 bln by September incorporating arrears repayment of 2 bln